 The fundamental unit of a muscle is the muscle fibre of which many fuses and constitute a whole muscle.
 The size of muscle fibres has no direct relationship with the muscle they constitute.
 Some of the muscle fibre is small and short, while other muscles consist of large muscle cells running the whole length of the muscle.

 Generally, muscle fibres are covered over by a layer of collagen fibres and connective tissue.
 According to Bowman (1940), muscle fibers are covered by a membrane, the sarcolemma, consisting of a typical plasma membrane with a trilaminate structure and an outer basement membrane.

 - What are the Physiological Buffer Systems of the Human Body?

-- What is Buffer and What are the Importance in Biological system?
+- What is Buffer and What is the Importance in Biological system?

 - What is Thermodynamics?
 Explain the Thermodynamic Laws?